 In the 1990s productions at the playhouse included the musical Blood Brothers (1993), a theatrical adaptation of the Rodgers and Hammerstein film State Fair (1996) — producer David Merrick’s last show, Closer (1999) starring Natasha Richardson, and a revival of Peter Shaffer’s Amadeus (1999).

 The Music Box was home to the Shubert production of Michel Legrand’s Amour (2002), and a revival of Tennessee Williams’s Cat on a Hot Tin Roof (2003) with Ashley Judd and Ned Beatty.
 Julianne Moore made her Broadway debut at the Music Box in David Hare's The Vertical Hour (2006) and Angela Lansbury returned to Broadway here in Terrence McNally's Deuce (2007) with Marian Seldes.
 The theatre also premiered Tony and Pulitzer Prize winning August: Osage County playwright Tracy Lett’s Superior Donuts (2009), and then offered a revival of Lend Me A Tenor (2010).
-More recently, the Music Box showcased the Tony Award winning plays Jerusalem (2011) and One Man, Two Guvnors (2012).
+More recently, the Music Box showcased the Tony Award winning plays Jerusalem (2011), One Man, Two Guvnors (2012), and the Best Musical Revival of Pippin (2013).

 Because of its dainty, jewel-like qualities, the Music Box Theatre is aptly named.
 Designed by architect Charles Howard Crane in collaboration with E. George Kiehler, it was built in the neo-Georgian style, more in the manner of a dignified manor or country home than in the typical theatrical style of most other Broadway playhouses.